tenzir/tenzir/web/docs/about-vast/README.md

    that provides light-weight indexing and manages schema meta data.
    👉 *Read here if you want to know why VAST is built the way it is.*
-4. [Develop VAST](/docs/develop-vast) provides developer-oriented resources to customize VAST, e.g., write own plugins or enhance the source code.
+4. [Develop VAST](/docs/develop-vast) provides developer-oriented resources to work on VAST, e.g., write own plugins or enhance the source code.
    👉 *Look here if you are ready to get your hands dirty and write code.*

-If you would like to a hands-on introduction to VAST, turn the page!
+Ready to take VAST for spin?
+Turn the page for a quick hands-on walk-through.